Hair Straightener Uterine Cancer Lawsuit (May 2023 Update)

 Who are the Hair Straightener Lawsuit Defendants?

 Far and away, the biggest defendant in this lawsuit will be L'Oreal.
 The L'Oreal company manufactures well-known hair straighteners, including Dark & Lovely and Soft & Beautiful.
 Other companies with competing products that will be named as defendants include Unilever, which manufactures Sunsilk and Just For Me, and Proctor & Gamble, which manufactures Ultra Sheen.
-Smaller manufacturers who will also be named in forthcoming lawsuits include Softsheen Carson, Inc., Dabur International, Namaste Laboratories, Beauty Bell Enterprises, Parfums De Coeur, Cureplex, Avlon Industries, and House of Cheatham.

 Potential Defendant Hair Straightener Brands

-Popular brands of chemical hair straighteners that may be involved in the hair straightener cancer lawsuits include;
+Popular brands of chemical hair straighteners that may be involved in the hair straightener cancer lawsuits include:

 • Bantu

-• Dar & Lovely
+• Dark & Lovely

 • Soft & Beautiful